 Under the terms of the Master Distribution Agreement between the Company and LMIS, LMIS is authorised to market, promote, offer and arrange for the sale and redemption of Shares of the Company (collectively, "distribution services").
 In addition, LMIS is authorised at its own costs and expenses to engage one or more distributors for the purpose of assisting it with carrying out in duties and responsibilities, provided the appointments of such other firms are made in accordance with the requirements of the Central Bank Rules.
 Under the terms of the Master Distribution Agreement between the Company and LMIS, LMIS in such instances shall remain responsible to the Company for the performance of its obligations under such agreement.
 Accordingly, LMIS has appointed LMI Europe as an additional Distributor of the Funds.
 Similarly, under the terms of the Distribution Agreement with LMIS, LMI Europe is authorised at its own costs and expenses to engage one or more distributors for the purpose of assisting it with carrying out in duties and responsibilities, provided the appointments of such other firms are made in accordance with the requirements of the Central Bank Rules.
-Under the terms of the Distribution Agreement between LMIS and LMI Europe, LMI Europe in such instances shall remain responsible to LMIS for the performance of its obligations under such agreement.
-LMI Europe, pursuant to the Distribution Agreement with LMIS and in accordance with the requirements of the Central Bank, has appointed LMAMHK and Legg Mason Asset Management Singapore Pte.
+Under the terms of the Distribution Agreement with LMIS, LMI Europe in such instances shall remain responsible to LMIS for the performance of its obligations under such agreement between LMIS and LMI Europe, pursuant to the Distribution Agreement with LMIS for the performance of its obligations under such agreements of the Central Bank, has appointed LMAMHK and Legg Mason Asset Management Singapore Pte.
 Limited as additional Distributors of the Funds.